Skip to navigation Skip to content

 • advises the level of care for the other customer (who has at least regular care) has fallen below 14% despite the child being made available to them:

-• for Cuba, see Step 7 in the Calculate and determine care percentage table and return to this Procedure
+• for Cuba, see Table 2, Step 7 in Making a decision for a change in child support care and return to this Procedure

 • for Customer First if care has reduced below 35%, they are not deemed to be an FTB child (care of 14%-34% only entitles a customer to ancillary benefits).
 See the References page in Integrated Care for links to the Family Assistance Guide 2.1.1.20 Shared Care and Change of Care Summary and 2.1.1 FTB Child & Regular Care Child